 - If a doctor has not performed the necessary procedures when there has been evidence to demonstrate the potential for a difficult birth

-- Some operations can help restore some function of the arm but there could be some weakness still
+- Some operations can help restore some function of the arm but there could still be some weakness

 Making an Erb’s Palsy Compensation Claim

-Making Erb’s Palsy compensation claims can often be a straight forward process, however, medical negligence cases can often take longer than other personal injury claims.
+Making Erb’s Palsy compensation claims can often be a straightforward process, however, medical negligence cases can often take longer than other personal injury claims.
 Third party blame will need to be demonstrated and there are strict time limits which apply to most cases.

 Claiming For Medical Negligence With Jefferies Solicitors

-If you believe you have a possible medical negligence case, please get in touch with Jefferies’ no win no fee solicitors.
+If you believe you have a possible clinical negligence claim, please get in touch with Jefferies’ no win no fee solicitors.
 We are experts in all kinds of medical negligence cases and we aim to get all our clients the maximum amount of compensation they are entitled to.
 Please give our expert team a call for more information and advice, or alternatively, complete the online enquiry form above.